Science Advisory Committee

 Dr. Tim Fedak

-• Areas of interest: Paleontology and museum collections
+• Areas of interest: Palaeontology and museum collections

 Danielle J. Serratos, M.S.

-• Areas of interest: Vertebrate paleontology, phylogenetics, museum studies & administration, and science outreach
+• Areas of interest: Vertebrate palaeontology, phylogenetics, museum studies & administration, and science outreach

 Amy Tizzard, P.Geo